A Kief History on Legal Marijuana and the Current Administration

 On the recognized holiday of pot appreciation we took a minute to reflect on the laws, agencies and major players circling around the world of legal marijuana.
-Up until now the states that went against federal laws to legalize marijuana in any for (medical or recreational) have been in a loose pact with the government following the 2013 Cole Memo from the Obama White House.
+Up until now the states that went against federal laws to legalize marijuana in any form (medical or recreational) have been in a loose pact with the government following the 2013 Cole Memo from the Obama White House.
 The Cole Memo instructed that federal funding would not be used to try and shut down any facet of the state regulated marijuana industry.
 Now with a new administration in place, it is unclear if these decisions will stand.
 Some powerful mouthpieces of the current administration have begun to imply having the Drug Enforcement Agency (DEA) crack down on state-regulated recreational marijuana may be in the future.
 Both Attorney General Jeff Sessions and White House Press Secretary Sean Spicer have given cryptic statements alluding to heightened enforcement.
 President Trump has remained adamant that medical marijuana will remain untouched by the federal government.
 But Trump’s stance on recreational marijuana has wavered a lot but is also unclear with no new statements from the President specifically since the election.
-Efforts have been made by state Governors and Senators to request non-interference in state’s decisions to offer the drug for recreational use but no commitments have been made either way yet and the DEA has recently

-Efforts have been made by state Governors and Senators to request non-interference in state’s decisions to offer the drug for recreational use but no commitments have been made either way yet and the DEA has recently reached out to the Colorado Attorney General in inquiring about info on marijuana crimes.
+Efforts have been made by state governors and senators to request non-interference in states’ decisions to offer the drug for recreational use but no commitments have been made either way yet, and the DEA has recently reached out to the Colorado Attorney General in inquiring information on marijuana crimes.
 What could happen to Colorado if recreational marijuana comes under fire from the federal government?

 A Kief History

 The presence of dispensaries that many Denverites have become so accustomed to was an arduous process.
 Local politicians and law enforcement checked the expansion against the federal climate when developing regulations and permissions.
-Various memos from the Obama administration were the green lights that the state government were waiting for, like the Ogden memo in 2009, sent from then Deputy Attorney General David W. Ogden asking states attorney’s to avoid using precious resources to prosecute items around medical marijuana and the Cole memo in 2013.
-Both of these memos in tandem with efforts from local governments and activists groups created the climate that allowed the marijuana industry, medical first and then recreational to boom.
+Various memos from the Obama administration were given the green light the state government was waiting for, like the Ogden memo in 2009, sent from then Deputy Attorney General David W. Ogden asking states attorney’s to avoid using precious resources to prosecute items around medical marijuana, and the Cole memo in 2013.
+Both of these memos in tandem with efforts from local governments and activists groups created the climate that allowed the marijuana industry, medical first and then recreational, to boom.
 Understanding the difference in these factions of the industry is really important.

-Following the legalization of recreational marijuana in Colorado in 2012, a person over 21 could legally possess up to an ounce of marijuana or marijuana products for personal consumption with only their ID and cash – no prescription, residency or doctor’s note needed.
+Following the legalization of recreational marijuana in Colorado in 2012, a person over the age of 21 could legally possess up to an ounce of marijuana or marijuana products for personal consumption with only their ID and cash — no prescription, residency or doctor’s note needed.
 The industry blew up, creating a burgeoning, infant, cash only marketplace.
 It garnered national attention and an influx of tourists and career hopefuls inundating the state and its’ proud capitol – Denver.
-Due to the federal prohibition banks often denied services to dispensary owners causing a huge security question, how to stay safe with large quantities of marijuana and cash on hand.
+Due to federal prohibition banks often denied services to dispensary owners causing the huge security question, how to stay safe with large quantities of marijuana and cash on hand.
 This vacuum created a new security industry, paid in cash, to protect the profits and transport the desirable materials from one location to another.
 Tax income in the millions started to roll in and get divided between the state and the counties.
-There were consequences as well, a steadily growing population was racing past the existing infrastructure of the state, rent prices soared to Manhattan levels but city amenities did not and in addition to the productive population a new swell in the homeless population would sweep the headlines in a matter of years.
+There were consequences as well; a steadily growing population was racing past the existing infrastructure of the state, rent prices soared to Manhattan levels but city amenities did not and in addition to the productive population, a new swell in the homeless population would sweep the headlines in a matter of years.
 These interweaving financial details prove that it is not just the recreational growers and sellers at risk if the DEA is given the green light to shut them down, it is the fringe industries that have grown around them.

 Trump on Kush

 The friendly, or perhaps ambivalent Obama administration, contributed a lot the establishment of a valid, state government regulated marijuana industry in Colorado.
 In addition, it fostered a number of related industries like security and influenced greater economic growth in the state.
 From 1990 to the 2016 campaign trail President Trump has made many statements on legalized marijuana, but identifying the difference between medical and recreational is causing some confusion.
 In 1990 Trump told the Miami Herald, “We’re losing badly the War on Drugs.
 You have to legalize drugs to win that war.
 You have to take the profit away from these drug czars.”
-Yet, in a 2016 interview when Bill O’Reilly asked him about recreational use in the states Trump’s response was more convoluted, “I would really want to think about that one, Bill.
+Yet, in a 2016 interview when Bill O’Reilly asked him about recreational use in the states Trump’s response was more convoluted.
+“I would really want to think about that one, Bill.
 Because in some ways I think it’s good and in other ways it’s bad.
 I do want to see what the medical effects are.
 I have to see what the medical effects are and, by the way — medical marijuana, medical?
 I’m in favor of it a hundred percent.
 But what you are talking about, perhaps not.
-It’s causing a lot of problems out there.”
-Trump also noted in a campaign trail tweet that “In terms of marijuana legalization, I think that should be a state issue, state-by-state.”
+It’s causing a lot of problems out there,” said Trump.
+He also noted in a campaign trail tweet that, “In terms of marijuana legalization, I think that should be a state issue, state-by-state.”
 Trump has not been vocal since taking the office but has appointed many staunch marijuana prohibitionists, including his Attorney General Jeff Sessions.

 Sessions: War on Drugs?

-Sessions has a long history of speaking out against marijuana specifically and is a vocal supporter of the war on drugs especially under the Regan Administration.
+Sessions has a long history of speaking out against marijuana specifically and is a vocal supporter of the war on drugs especially under the Reagan Administration.
 Due to the fact that the marijuana industry in Colorado flourished the most following federal level memos supporting decriminalization, there is a valid concern that there could now be a reversal of those decisions, jeopardizing the recreational side of the industry.

 Some republican congressional representatives have reported personal assurances from Sessions prior to his confirmation that no change would take place in drug enforcement priorities.
 Since the confirmation Colorado Republican Senator Cory Gardner has said, “Nothing at this point has changed,” following a one on one meeting with Sessions.
 Recently, however, White House Press Secretary Sean Spicer inferred at a press conference that the administration is moving towards distinguishing recreational from medical use and will be looking at greater enforcement cracking down on recreational in order to combat opioid addiction.
 (See video below).
 Following this press conference, a bipartisan letter was sent from various senators to Sessions asking him to continue a non-interference policy regarding state laws.
-This has left many people wondering what Spicer meant and if the President or the DEA believes there is a link between States’ permissiveness around marijuana consumption and opiate use.
-There are no known links between open consumption of marijuana and opiate addiction but following this press statement many parties are looking into it.
-In the President’s March, 29 Executive Order regarding combating drug issues in the US there was no explicit mention of marijuana only of opiate prescription drugs and street narcotics so there is a possibility that research indicated to the white house no clear connection and the Spicer comments were an outlying opinion.
+This has left many people wondering what Spicer meant and if the president or the DEA believes there is a link between states’ permissiveness around marijuana consumption and opiate use.
+There are no known links between open consumption of marijuana and opiate addiction but following the press statement many parties are looking into it.
+In the president’s March 29 Executive Order regarding combating drug issues in the US there was no explicit mention of marijuana only of opiate prescription drugs and street narcotics, so there is a possibility that research indicated to the White House no clear connection and the Spicer comments were an outlying opinion.

 Cotton Mouth in the Colorado Congress